Mikejo5000/vsts-docs-pr/docs/work/backlogs/add-link.md

 	<img src="_img/add-link-choose-linked-work-item-by-title.png" alt="Choose Linked work items" style="border: 1px solid #C3C3C3;" />

-	If the work items are defined in another team project, then first select the Project.
+	If the work items are defined in another project, then first select the Project.
 Then, make your selections:

 	-   **Query**.
 Use this method when you have defined a query that you know contains the set or superset of the work items that you want.
 	-   **IDs**.
 Use this method when you know the IDs of the work items that you want to link to.